codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 1. Define how and which **Products** to select for this Promotion Policy.
 1. Define how and which **Environments** to select for this Promotion Policy.
 1. Commit the changes.
+  The Promotion Policy is added to the Promotion List.

+## Promotion Policy list

+Here's an example of the Promotion Policy page.
+SCREENSHOT

-* The Promotion Policy is added to the Promotion List.
-(NIMA: is the newest policy displayed first by default??)
+* (NIMA: is the newest policy displayed first by default??)
-* If there are multiple Promotion Policies that match the same Product or Environments, the order in which the Policies are listed determines which Promotion Policy is applied.
+* If there are multiple Promotion Policies that match the same Product or Environments, the Priority determines how Promotion Policy settings are is applied.
-The priority is in descending order.
 * The Evaluate Promotion Policy feature allows you to select any Product and Environment pair and identify the Promotion Policy associated with it.